a21liltr/mobileapp-programming-screens/README.md

 Forked down project and created a new layout resource file in layout folder called activity_two.xml, this will be used as a layout of something similar to a second page when compared to a website.

 A new class is then created and given the name SecondActivity.java to be descriptive of what its purpose will be.

-Viewbinding is added for more easily read code.
+MainActivity is set as parent activity for SecondActivity.

+Viewbinding is used to get around without using R.id.*view*.

 Created a method for changing activities in MainActivity.java, going from main to activity two.
 This is just for test purposes to see how Intents work.